Jugodisk: History

-The label should not be confused with another label named Jugodisk, which was formed in the 1950s and issued 78rpm records with Yugoslav folk and popular music, but soon ended the activity.
+The label should not be confused with another label named Jugodisk, which was formed in the 1950s and issued 78 rpm records with Yugoslav folk and popular music, but soon ended the activity.

 Media formats and distribution

 Since 1981, the phonographic production of the newly restructured Jugodisk had been published in two formats ‐ vinyl records and cassette tapes.
 Since 1992, the company moved from the production of vinyl records over to the production of Compact Disks (CDs).

 Artists

 The company is notable for signing several prominent former Yugoslav pop and rock artists, as well as several prominent Yugoslav folk artists.
 Some of the artist that have been signed to Jugodisk, include: